Ann Fagan Ginger: Background and career

 In 1963, having divorced and moved to Berkeley, California, Ginger hired Boalt Hall law students Michael Tigar and Dennis Roberts to help the Docket keep up with the explosion in school desegregation and other civil rights litigation.
 In October 1964, while working for the law school's Continuing Legal Education office and studying for an LL.M. degree, Ginger was photographed standing atop a police car in Sproul Plaza on the U.C.
 Berkeley campus surrounded by student protesters of the Free Speech Movement, giving advice on First Amendment rights.
 In 1965, she founded the independent nonprofit Meiklejohn Civil Liberties Institute in Berkeley, named for scholar Alexander Meiklejohn.

-Ginger chaired the City of Berkeley Commission on Peace and Justice from 1986 to 1989 and was Vice-Chair from 1989–1999.
+Ginger chaired the City of Berkeley Commission on Peace and Justice from 1986 to 1989 and was vice-chair from 1989 to 1999.

 The author of 22 books and many articles, Ginger lectured widely.
 She served as a visiting professor of law at Hastings University, the University of Santa Clara, and San Francisco State.
 Ginger's biography of the pioneering left-wing immigration lawyer, Carol Weiss King, was published in 1993.
 She was an expert in human rights and peace law under the statutes and treaties of the United States and the United Nations.
 In his own autobiography, Tigar described Ginger as "a superb editor and writer."

 In the 1960s, Ginger was married to James Fenton Wood.
 In the 21st century her life partner was J.R.
 "Richard" Challacombe.
 One son predeceased her.

 Ginger died in Berkeley on August 20, 2025, at the age of 100.